MAHABOCW Schemes – Bandhkam Kamgar Yojana Guide

 Marriage Assistance under Bandhkam Kamgar Yojana (MBOCWW)

-The MBOCWW offers financial assistance for weddings through two schemes: the Self-Marriage Assistance Scheme and the Daughter’s Marriage Assistance Scheme.
+The MBOCWW offers financial assistance for weddings through two schemes.
 The Self-Marriage Assistance Scheme provides ₹30,000 for a worker’s first marriage, while the Daughter’s Marriage Assistance Scheme provides ₹51,000 for one daughter’s wedding.

 1. Scheme Name